Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Model and Analytical Properties

 where $r \in \mathbb{R}$ is the instantaneous per-capita growth rate, and $\sigma \in (0, \infty)$ denotes the intensity of environmental stochasticity.
 The environmental variance is given by $\sigma^2$.
 The term $W(t)$ denotes a Wiener process modeling continuous-time random fluctuations due to environmental stochasticity.
 The stochastic term $\sigma N\, dW$ is interpreted in the It\^{o} sense, which results in different long-term behavior from the Stratonovich interpretation \citep[see e.g.,][]{Hakoyama:2000aa}.
 This model does not account for density dependence, and is therefore more appropriate for non-stationary populations (those expected to grow or decline) than for populations near equilibrium, for which density-dependent models are preferable \citep[e.g.,][]{Hakoyama:2000aa}.

-To facilitate analysis on a log scale, the natural logarithm of the population size is taken, $X = \log N$ ($\log$ hereafter means $\ln$).
-Applying It\^{o}'s lemma to Eq.~(\ref{eq:abs_SDE}) yields the following simplified equation, which describes a Wiener process with drift:
+To facilitate analysis on a log scale, the natural logarithm of the population size is taken, $X = \log N$.
+Applying It\^{o}'s lemma to Equation~(\ref{eq:abs_SDE}) yields the following simplified equation, which describes a Wiener process with drift: